Souleymane Anne

-Souleymane Anne (born 5 December 1997) is a footballer who plays as a forward for the Belgian club Virton and the Mauritania national football team.
+Souleymane Anne (born 5 December 1997) is a footballer who plays as a forward.
+Born in France, he plays for the Mauritania national team.

+Club career

 Anne began his early footballing career in the lower tiers of France, and was a prolific goalscorer at SMOC, Saran, Angoulême, and finally Aurillac Arpajon.

+On 25 July 2023, Anne signed a two-year contract with Deinze.

 International career

 Born in France, Anne is of Mauritanian descent.
 Anne made his professional debut for the Mauritania national football team in a friendly 3-1 loss to Ghana on 26 March 2019.